jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 All in all, it looks like a tie: when time differences are important and many in your application, then the *since epoch* scheme will be the preferred one, as a difference value will be two bit masking operations and a subtraction away, while Option A will take 7 subtractions and assorted multiplications and additions before you have your time distance value.

-Meanwhile, when fast conversion to and from dates and times in various text formats is your prime business, then the bitfields' based Option A will certainly be your preferred choice.
+Meanwhile, when fast conversion to and from dates and times in various text formats is your prime business, then the bit-fields' based Option A will certainly be your preferred choice.

 ## Conclusion: Option A is the preferred design for Qiqqa